-To receive classroom accommodations, students must self-identify and provide current documentation of their disability to the Office of Disability Services.
+To receive classroom accommodations, students must self-identify and provide current documentation of their disability to the Student Access Center.
 If a student suspects they may have a disability, they are encouraged to contact our office.

 Accommodations are available at Nicholls to ensure that students with disabilities have equal access.

 Accommodations are identified on a case-by-case basis.
-The following are examples of accommodations:
+The following are examples of possible accommodations:

 - Preferential seating

 - Use of a tape recorder in class

 - Extended time for tests and in-class essays

 - Transfer answers to Scantron

 - Reader and/or writer for tests

 - Volunteer Notetakers